Skip to main content

 Sleep and stress management are potent levers for hormonal regulation.
 They directly influence the balance between anabolic (building) and catabolic (breaking down) processes in the body.

 Consistent, high-quality sleep is when the body undergoes its most intense period of repair.
-During deep sleep, the pituitary gland releases pulses of (GH), which stimulates cellular regeneration throughout the body, including the skin.
+During deep sleep, the pituitary gland releases pulses of growth hormone (GH), which stimulates cellular regeneration throughout the body, including the skin.
 Chronic sleep deprivation short-circuits this process and elevates cortisol, shifting the body into a catabolic state that accelerates skin aging.
 Establishing a consistent sleep schedule and creating a dark, cool environment are foundational practices for skin health.

 Strategic lifestyle adjustments create a receptive biological environment, amplifying the benefits of targeted hormonal therapies.